rahulUrajbhar/User-Authentication/README.md

 **Response**:

-* Status 201: User successfully registered.
+* Status 201: User successfully registered, and a verification email is sent.
 * Status 400: Invalid input or email already exists.

 ### 2. Login User